Cyber Insurance | Cyber Liability Insurance | Etheft Insurance

 A professional indemnity policy is unlikely to indemnify you for breaches of data protection legislation or the costs to your firm following a breach.

-News of leaks spreads fast, especially in an age of social media.
+News of a data leak spreads fast, especially in an age of social media.
 Public confidence in a company can diminish within hours.
 The situation requires careful management and consideration of the media, customers, staff and stakeholders.
 Swift action and a carefully managed PR response will be needed to regain trust and protect the company’s reputation.

 COULD YOUR BUSINESS CONTINUE TRADING WITHOUT YOUR IT SYSTEMS?